brainstormforce/wp-spectra/readme.txt

 * Fix: Social Share - Optimized PHP code for legacy users causing an error due `array_merge()` parameter issues.
 * Fix: Taxonomy List - Added the missing translation for the Select string in the PHP code.
 * Fix: Post Grid - Resolved an issue where pagination was not visible inside the editor.
+* Fix: Modal - Resolved an issue where trigger alignment option was displayed for Automatic/Custom-Id/Classs trigger types in modal.

 = 2.4.0 - WEDNESDAY, 15th MARCH 2023 =
 * New: Introducing the Countdown block that will help you generate hype and create a sense of urgency among your audience, during product sales or releases!